Siouxsie Sioux: Siouxsie and the Banshees, and the Creatures (1977–2003)

 In 1992, film director Tim Burton requested that she write a song for Batman Returns, and the Banshees composed the single "Face to Face".

 In the mid-1990s, Siouxsie started to do one-off collaborations with other artists.
 Suede invited her to a benefit concert for the Red Hot Organization.
 With guitarist Bernard Butler, she performed a version of Lou Reed's "Caroline Says".
 Spin reviewed it as "haughty and stately".
 Morrissey, ex-lead singer of the Smiths, recorded a duet with Siouxsie in 1994: they both sang on the single "Interlude", a track that was initially performed by Timi Yuro, a female torch singer of the 1960s.
 "Interlude" was released under the banner "Morrissey and Siouxsie".

-The last Banshees studio album, The Rapture, was released in 1995; it was written partly in Toulouse, where she had recently moved.
+The last Banshees studio album, The Rapture, was released in 1995; it was written partly near Toulouse, France where she had recently moved.
 After the accompanying tour, the Banshees announced their split during a press conference called "20 Minutes into 20 Years".
 The Creatures became her only band.
 At the same time, she released the song "The Lighthouse" on French producer Hector Zazou's album Chansons des mers froides (which translates to Songs from the Cold Seas), with jazz trumpetist Mark Isham.
-Siouxsie and Zazou adapted the poem "Flannan Isle" by English poet Wilfred Wilson Gibson.
+Siouxsie and Zazou adapted the poem "Flannan Isle" by English poet Wilfrid Wilson Gibson.

 In February 1998 former Velvet Underground member John Cale invited her to a festival called "With a Little Help From My Friends" at the Paradiso in Amsterdam.
 The concert was shown on Dutch national television and featured an unreleased Creatures composition, "Murdering Mouth", sung as a duet with Cale.
 The two toured the US from June until August, performing "Murdering Mouth", and Cale's "Gun" together as the encores of a Creatures and Cale double bill.

 The following year, Siouxsie and Budgie released Anima Animus, the first Creatures album since the split of the Banshees.
-It included the singles "2nd Floor" and "Prettiest Thing".
+It included the singles "2nd Floor", "Say" and "Prettiest Thing".
 The material had an urban sound, blending art rock and electronica.
 Anima Animus was described by The Times as "hypnotic and inventive".
 Also in 1999, Siouxsie collaborated with Marc Almond on the track "Threat of Love".

 In 2002, she did a short reunion tour with the Banshees titled The Seven Year Itch.
 That same year, Universal released The Best of Siouxsie and the Banshees as the first reissue of her back catalogue.

 In 2003, Siouxsie and Budgie released the last Creatures album, Hái!, which was in part recorded in Japan, collaborating with taiko player Leonard Eto (previously of the Kodo Drummers).
 Peter Wratts wrote in Time Out: "Her voice is the dominant instrument here, snaking and curling around the bouncing drumming backdrop, elegiac and inhuman as she chants, purrs and whispers her way around the album".
 He called the record a "spine-tingling achievement".
 Hái! was preceded by the single "Godzilla!".
 That year, Siouxsie was featured on the track "Cish Cash" by Basement Jaxx, from their album Kish Kash, which won Best Electronic/Dance Album at the Grammy Awards.